GenomicsAotearoa/metagenomics_summer_school/docs/day1/ex3_assembly.md

 cat sample1_R2.fastq.gz sample2_R2.fastq.gz sample3_R2.fastq.gz sample4_R2.fastq.gz > for_spades_R2.fq.gz
 ```

-Note that these *fastQ* files are compressed, yet we can concatenate them together with the `cat` command regardless.
-This is a nice feature of *.gz* files that is handy to remember.
+Note that these FASTQ files are compressed, yet we can concatenate them together with the `cat` command regardless.
+This is a nice feature of `.gz` files that is handy to remember.

 By contrast, what does `IDBA-UD` accept?